-For a background timeline to the first Gulf War, see Gulf War: Background Briefing.
-For censored media coverage of the war, see these views from anchorman Walter Cronkite and CNN reporter Christiane Amanpour.
+For a background timeline to the first Gulf War, this BBC Background Briefing.
+On censored media coverage of the war, see these views from anchorman Walter Cronkite and CNN reporter Christiane Amanpour.
 For a criticism of the pro-war bias in media coverage, see this article from FAIR: “Gulf War Coverage: The Worst Censorship Was at Home“.
 For a US Administration viewpoint, see this article by Pete Williams, assistant secretary of defense for public affairs during the war: “The Press and the Persian Gulf War“.
 For the role of global PR firms in “selling” the war, see “How PR Sold the War in the Persian Gulf“.

 Finally, see this article in The Atlantic, “Why the Gulf War Was Not in the National Interest” and “The Gulf War: 8 Myths“.
 And this article in the New York Times: “Victory over Iraq Was Swift But Hardly Flawless“.
 Below is an interview with CNN’s Christiane Amanpour about covering the Gulf War and the constraints of censorship.